SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Additional Ablations

 \section{Additional Ablations}

-\paragraph{How many Hard Negatives to use?} We show the impact of varying the number of hard negatives in \cref{table:verb_hn,table:role_hn,table:role_verb_hn}.
-In \cref{table:verb_hn}, we see a trend wherein, as $\MN_{vr}$ increases, the verb prediction accuracy increases while there is a drop in CIDEr.
-Similarly, in \cref{table:role_hn} we see a trend wherein, as $\MN_{rn}$ increases, the CIDEr increases while there is a drop in verb prediction accuracy.
-While different combinations of verb-role and role-noun HNs give good results (see \cref{table:role_verb_hn}), we get the best performance from $\MN_{vr} {=} 4$ and $\MN_{rn} {=} 0$, and hence, we use it as our default model.
-The best performance is indicated through the geometric mean between Vb@1 and CIDEr on the VidSitu task.
-However, as shown in the main paper, some downstream tasks (\eg~ARO, SugarCrepe) may benefit from extra hard negatives.
+\paragraph{How many Hard Negatives to use?} \cref{table:verb_hn} shows the impact of varying the number of hard negatives (HNs).
+Here, we see that as $\MN_{vr}$ increases, the verb prediction accuracy increases while CIDEr drops by a small amount.
+This is expected as verb-role HNs tend to improve verb prediction performance.
+The best performance is considered at the geometric mean between Vb@1 and CIDEr on the VidSitu task.

-\paragraph{What is the best LoRA configuration?} In \cref{table:lora_rank}, we investigate the impact of the rank in the LoRA module.
-LoRA with rank $r{=}64$ gives the best performance, while rank $r{=}1$ yields lowest performance.

-In \cref{table:lora_params}, we study the impact of adapting different weights of the \modelname{} image encoder with LoRA.
+\paragraph{What is the best LoRA configuration?} In \cref{table:lora_params}, we study the impact of adapting different weights of the \modelname{} image encoder with LoRA.
 We get the best performance when we include LoRA modules only for the attention weights in the Transformer (``q k v'' -- $W_q$, $W_k$, $W_v$) while keeping everything else frozen.

-Hence, in our default model, we fix the LoRA rank to 64 and finetune only the attention parameters with LoRA.
+Hence, in our default model, we only adapt the self-attention matrices (parameters) with LoRA.

+\paragraph{Training on subsets of VidSitu.} The results of increasing the post-pretraining dataset from 10\% to 100\% are presented in \cref{table:vsitu_scale}.
+The table shows a consistent decline in mean rank and an improvement in R@10 with additional data.
+Additionally, with just 10\% of the data, a mere 2,300 videos, we see a 3.9\% boost in R@5 and a 2.6\% in R@10; indicating the effectiveness of dense SRL prompts.

+\paragraph{Detailed descriptions incur labeling costs, but save on compute costs.} The use of dense prompts results in efficient training that completes in 5 hours on a \emph{single} RTX2080 GPU (\SI{12}{\giga\byte}).
+In contrast, large models adapted on large (noisy) datasets incur significantly higher compute costs requiring many and larger GPUs. \Eg~BT-Adapter~\citep{bt_adapter} uses 8 V100 GPUs, TVTSv2~\citep{tvtsv2} uses 80 V100 GPUs, and VAST~\citep{vast} uses 64 V100 GPUs.
+Considering the typical number of hyperparameter evaluations and experiments required, improving data quality is not only cheaper but also more viable in the long-term.

-\paragraph{More Hard Negative prompt examples} are shown in \cref{tab:supp_hn_examples}.
-Note how the hard negative captions are very plausible; in example 1 the action look instead of speak.
+\paragraph{More examples of \emph{natural} and \emph{artificial} hard negatives} are shown in \cref{tab:supp_hn_examples}.
+Notice how the naturally occurring hard negatives are good enough to learn strong video representations even without the need for artificial hard negatives.
+Different from most works that only use text-based negatives, VidSitu also facilitates visual natural negatives for the same text.
+Note how the hard negative captions are very plausible; in example 1 the action \textit{look} instead of \textit{speak}.